How Much Is Pet Insurance in Kentucky?

 Coverage level

-Your chosen coverage level has the biggest impact on pet insurance costs in Kentucky.
-Our baseline accident-only rates (shown in the main cost table) average $278 to $507 annually, while comprehensive accident and illness coverage ranges from $438 to $857 annually for standard parameters.
+Your chosen deductible, annual limit and reimbursement rate affect pet insurance costs the most.
+Our baseline accident-only rates (shown in the main cost table) average $278 to $507 annually in Kentucky, while comprehensive accident and illness coverage ranges from $438 to $857 annually for standard parameters.

 dog3 icon